-NOTE: It is recommended that only approved GE Security SFP transceivers be used on the Managed Switch.
-If you insert an SFP transceiver that is not supported, the Switch will not recognize it.
+We recommend using IFS SFPs with the Switch.
+If you insert a SFP transceiver that is not supported, the Managed Switch will not recognize it.

-Before connecting the other switches, workstations or Media Converter:
+Before connecting to the other switches, workstations or Media Converters do the following:

-- 1. Make sure both sides of the SFP transceiver are the same media type (for example: 1000Base-SX to 1000Base-SX, 1000Bas-LX to 1000Base-LX). - 2.
-Verify that the fiber-optic cable type matches the SFP transceiver model. - To connect to the 1000Base-SX SFP transceiver, use multi-mode fiber cable (one side must be male duplex LC connector type). - To connect to the 1000Base-LX SFP transceiver, use single-mode fiber cable (one side must be male duplex LC connector type).
+- 1. Make sure both sides use the same SFP transceiver, for example: 1000Base-SX to 1000Base-SX, or 1000Base-LX to 1000Base-LX. - 2. make sure that the fiber-optic cable type matches the SFP transceiver model. - To connect to 1000Base-SX SFP transceiver, use the multi-mode fiber cable- with one side must be male duplex LC connector type. - To connect to 1000Base-LX SFP transceiver, use the single-mode fiber cable-with one side must be male duplex LC connector type.

-Connect the fiber cable:
+Connect the fiber cable

 - 1. Attach the duplex LC connector on the network cable into the SFP transceiver. - 2.
-Connect the other end of the cable to a device (switches with SFP installed, fiber NIC on a workstation, or a Media Converter). - 3.
+Connect the other end of the cable to a device switches with SFP installed, fiber NIC on a workstation or a Media Converter. - 3.
 Check the LNK/ACT LED of the SFP slot on the front of the Switch.
 Ensure that the SFP transceiver is operating correctly. - 4.
 Check the Link mode of the SFP port if the link failed.
-Co works with some fiber-NICs or Media Converters, set the Link mode to "1000 Force" is needed.